James-QiuHaoran/autoscaler/multidimensional-pod-autoscaler/KEP.md

 #### What happens if we reenable the feature if it was previously rolled back?

-No impact will happen because everytime MPA is enabled it is a full new reset and restart of MPA.
+Everytime enabling MPA is a full new reset and restart.

 #### Are there any tests for feature enablement/disablement?